Frank LaCorte: Effective member of Astros' bullpen

 On May 25, 1979, he was traded to Houston (for pitcher Bo McLaughlin) and eventually established himself with the Astros as a relief pitcher.
 LaCorte was a member of the 1980 National League West Division champion Astros.
 Along with Joe Sambito and Dave Smith, he was an integral part of the club's successful bullpen.
 His statistics from the 1980 season were his career best in wins (8), ERA (2.82), games pitched (55), games finished (44), and saves (11).

 He appeared in two games in relief in the 1980 National League Championship Series, and was the winner in Game 2's 7–4 Houston win.
+That win on October 8 was the first postseason victory in Astros history.
 However, in the deciding fifth game, LaCorte gave up doubles to Del Unser and Garry Maddox in the tenth inning, as the Philadelphia Phillies broke a 7–7 deadlock to win their first National League title in 30 years.

 During a May 26, 1982, game against the Montreal Expos, LaCorte walked a batter with the bases loaded.
 He was so angry that he burned his uniform when he returned to the clubhouse.

 During his Major League career, LaCorte appeared in 253 total games — only 32 as a starting pitcher — and allowed 457 hits and 258 bases on balls in 490 innings pitched.
 He notched 372 strikeouts and 26 saves to go along with his 23 Major-League wins.
 He retired from professional baseball after the 1984 season.